isotoma/isotoma.recipe.facts/README.rst

 user.home
     The home directory of the user running buildout vcs.type
     The type of checkout that buildout is being run from.
-Supports Git or SVN, otherwise will be 'unknown'. vcs.branch
+Supports Mercurial ('hg'), Git ('git') or Subversion ('svn'), otherwise will be 'unknown'. vcs.branch
     The branch or that that buildout is being run from.
 Will be 'unknown' for unsupported VCS.